wxie2017/wxie2017.github.io/pages/speech/review_my_first_pathways.md

 4. I miss you

-# A pleasant surprise
+## A pleasant surprise

 "Ding, Ding"
 My mobile phone rang.
 I checked the number - an unknown number from Suzhou.

-Dear audience, what would you do if you see an unknown incoming number?
+Dear audience, what would you do when you see an unknown incoming number?

-Many times, I just kill it by pressing the red button because most likely it is a spam call - trying to sale your a house, or trying to enroll your children to a special class.
+Many times, I just kill it by pressing the red button because most likely it is a spam call - trying to sell your a house, or trying to enroll your children to a special class.

 How you ever had the same experience?